Waurn Ponds: University

 Aerial panorama of Deakin University's Waurn Pond Campus.
 Shot at altitude of 110m.
 September 2018.

-The Deakin University campus at Waurn Ponds had the beginnings in the Gordon Institute of TAFE, who purchased land there in 1969.
+The Deakin University campus at Waurn Ponds had its beginnings in the Gordon Institute of TAFE, who purchased land there in 1969.
 A building for the Applied Sciences was first built, followed by a library and student lodgings in 1975.
 In 1976 the Gordon Institute was divided into two parts, with academic courses becoming part of the newly formed Deakin University based at the Waurn Ponds campus.

 Deakin enrolled its first students at its Waurn Ponds campus in 1977.
 Today the university is located on a 365 hectare site, has over 1,000 staff and over 4000 on-campus students.